papr8ka/-lwjgl-basics-wiki/Custom-Sprite-Batcher-in-LibGDX.md

 If we didn't use indices, we would need to define 60 floats for a quad (10 floats * 6 vertices).
 With array indices, we only need to define 40 floats for a quad (10 floats * 4 vertices).
 Using clockwise winding and starting at the lower-left origin, our array indices might be `{ 0, 1, 2, 2, 3, 0 }` for the above quad.

+`Mesh(VertexDataType type, boolean isStatic, int vertCount, int indexCount, VertexAttribute ... attributes)`

-To create a Mesh, we first need to specify the 'data type'; this will define how the vertex attributes will be handled by OpenGL.
+Above is the Mesh constructor.
+We first need to specify the 'data type'; this will define how the vertex attributes will be handled by OpenGL.
 There are a couple of options such as Vertex Buffer Objects (VBOs) or Vertex Arrays.
 Which to choose depends on your target device(s) and the way you are using your mesh; but for our purposes, we will use Vertex Arrays since that's what SpriteBatch uses.
 Then we specify whether our data is static; since we plan to change it every frame, pass `false`.

 Then we determine the size of our batch.
 Say we want to squeeze 100 quads into a single draw call, then we need our batch to be large enough to fit all of that data.
 Our indexed quad uses 4 vertices and 6 indices, so the size is computed like so: